Description

 Notes

-Spin lettuce in a salad spinner to dry.
-This can be done hours before.
+Lettuce Tip: Spin lettuce in a salad spinner to dry.
+This can be done hours before!
 After spinning you can just put the whole spinner in the fridge.
 The lettuce gets extra crisp this way.
 Alternatively, without a spinner, wash whole leaves before cutting, lay on a clean towel and blot dry.
 Store in a plastic bag or container with a towel to absorb any moisture.

-Extra virgin olive oil can sometimes give a bitter tang.
-If you do not prefer this, use regular olive oil.
+Extra-virgin olive oil can sometimes impart a bitter tang.
+If you prefer not to use this, you can use regular olive oil instead.
 Or half extra virgin and half a neutral oil (such as avocado).

 Nutrition